-In January 2021, we entered into separate, privately negotiated exchange agreements with certain holders of our 2019 Convertible Notes.
-Under the terms of these exchange agreements, the holders exchanged approximately \$126.1 million in aggregate principal amount of 2019 Convertible Notes held by them for an aggregate of 3,906,869 shares of our common stock.
-These exchange transactions closed in January 2021.
+In January 2021, November 2023, we entered into separate, privately negotiated exchange agreements a sales agreement, or the sales agreement, with certain holders of our 2019 Convertible Notes.
+Under the terms of these exchange agreements, the holders exchanged approximately \$126.1 million in aggregate principal amount of 2019 Convertible Notes held by them for an aggregate of 3,906,869 Cowen and Company, LLC, or Cowen, as agent, pursuant to which we may offer and sell shares of our common stock.
+These exchange transactions closed stock having an aggregate offering from of up to \$300.0 million from time to time.
+Any sales made under the sales agreement will be made at market prices by any method that is deemed to be an "at the market offering" as defined in January 2021.

-In July 2021, we entered into separate, privately negotiated exchange agreements to modify the conversion terms with certain holders of the Convertible Notes.
-Under the terms of these exchange agreements, the holders exchanged approximately \$201.1 million in aggregate principal amount of the Convertible Notes held by them for an aggregate of 5,992,217 shares of our common stock.
+In July 2021, we entered into separate, privately negotiated exchange agreements Rule 415(a)(4) promulgated under the Securities Act of 1933.
+Any sales under the sales agreement will be made pursuant to modify the conversion terms with certain holders our registration statement on Form S-3, which became effective on February 22, 2023.
+We agreed to pay Cowen compensation of up to 3.0% of the Convertible Notes.
+Under the terms of these exchange agreements, the holders exchanged approximately \$201.1 million in aggregate principal amount gross proceeds of the Convertible Notes held by them for an aggregate sale of 5,992,217 shares of our common stock.
 These exchange transactions closed in July 2021.

-In July 2022, we entered into separate, privately negotiated exchange agreements with certain holders of Convertible Notes pursuant to which the holders exchanged approximately \$98.1 million in aggregate principal amount of Convertible Notes held by them for an aggregate of 3,027,018 shares of common stock.
-These exchange transactions closed in August 2022.
+In July 2022, we entered into separate, privately negotiated exchange agreements with certain holders of Convertible Notes pursuant to which made under the holders exchanged approximately \$98.1 million in aggregate principal amount of Convertible Notes held by them for an aggregate of 3,027,018 shares of common stock.
+These exchange transactions closed in August 2022, sales agreement.
+We did not make any sales under the sales agreement during the three months ended March 31, 2024.

-In February 2023, we issued and sold 4,007,936 shares of our common stock and, in lieu of common stock to investor who so chose, pre-funded warrants to purchase 2,380,956 shares of our common stock in a follow-on offering, including 833,333 shares sold pursuant to the underwriters' exercise in full of their option to purchase additional shares of common stock.
+In February 2023, we issued and sold 4,007,936 shares of our common stock and, in lieu of common stock to investor investors who so chose, pre-funded warrants to purchase 2,380,956 shares of our common stock in a follow-on offering, including 833,333 shares sold pursuant to the underwriters' exercise in full of their option to purchase additional shares of common stock.
 The price to the public of the shares of common stock was \$63.00 per share and the price to the public of the pre-funded warrants was \$62.9999 per pre-funded warrant.
 The pre-funded warrants have an exercise price equal to \$0.0001 per share and do not expire.
 The pre-funded warrants were accounted for as equity instruments.
 We received total net proceeds of \$384.4 million, after deducting underwriting discounts and commissions of \$18.8 million and offering cost of \$0.3 million.